devnull-tools/soda/README.md

 ## Configuration

+Every namespace has it own configuration dir in $SODA_USER_DIR/config/NAMESPACE.
+Any configuration file will be loaded in that directory at namespace import **before** loading script files.

-You can configure SODA through a **~/.soda/soda.conf** file.
+You can configure **soda** namespace through a **$SODA_USER_DIR/conf/soda/soda.conf** file (or any other name but inside that directory).
 The supported properties are:

 * **LOG_FILE** - The log file  (defaults to *$SODA_DIR/log/soda.log*)
 * **SODA_NAMESPACE_DELIMITER** - The namespace delimiter (defaults to **.**).
 Changing this also